 And so we decided to present to you his side of the story.
 The story he’s wanted to tell the budding bikers of India and the rest of the world.

 Born in the city of Lucknow, India, Mesum was raised by his host parents in Switzerland after he lost his birth parents at the age of 5.
 Since childhood, sports have played an integral part in his life.
-From competing against time, to competing against himself, Mesum never stopped.
+From competing against time to competing against himself, Mesum never stopped.
 While his love for sports began with running, the excitement didn’t last long as a young Mesum craved for the extreme.
-Soon he found happiness in free climbing along with a friend from his neighborhood.
+Soon he found happiness in free climbing along with a friend from his neighbourhood.
 They started indoor training in a garage by setting up some climbing facilities to hone their skills.

 What started off as two hand lifts with backpacks filled with stones and weighing almost half of their body weight, soon graduated to two fingers and eventually a one finger lift, until the duo were bored once more.

-Their quest for the extreme, led the two to set off on climbs across some of the most difficult routes in the Alps, sometimes without ropes, putting their technical and psychological skills to test.
+Their quest for the extreme led the two to set off on climbs across some of the most difficult routes in the Alps, sometimes without ropes, putting their technical and psychological skills to test.
 While Mesum Verma maintains they never went against the law except for those few times when they dared climb some of the most dangerous bridges, even as the police stood anxiously at the bottom, watching this fearless team of two scale new heights.
 In spite of repeated warnings, the boys found it impossible to resist the pleasure and challenge that the climbs presented.

 Initially, Mesum used a regular bicycle to cycle himself and his backpack stuffed with climbing gear to the training hall situated 20km away from home.
 However, when he felt the need for a better bicycle, a thirteen-year-old Mesum took a summer job at a metal industry and gifted himself a mountain bike.